llamicron/rubric/book/src/introduction.md

 # Introduction
+> IMPORTANT!
+This book is out of date.
+Significant changes have been made since it was written.
+It will be rewritten soon reflecting the new updates.

 This Rust crate automates a lot of the necessary steps for testing criteria, originally created to grade labs in technology management classes.

 Detailed documentation can be [found here on docs.rs](https://docs.rs/lab_grader/0.10.0/lab_grader/index.html).